girlscript/winter-of-contributing/JavaScript/Topics/13.DOM_in_javascript/Readme.md

 ## What is DOM ?
- DOM stands for Document object model .It is an application programming interface for manipulating HTML and XML documents.
-The DOM represents a document as a tree of nodes .It allows programs and scripts to dynamically access and update the content, structure, and style of a document.
+ DOM stands for Document object model .
+It is an application programming interface for manipulating HTML and XML documents.
+The DOM represents a document as a tree of nodes .
+It allows programs and scripts to dynamically access and update the content, structure, and style of a document.

 Below image shows a basic heirachy in DOM :